James Bintliff: American Civil War service

-On September 1, 1862, James Bintliff was commissioned as a captain in the 22nd Wisconsin Volunteer Infantry Regiment of the Union Army.
+On September 1, 1862, James Bintliff was commissioned as a captain in the 22nd Wisconsin Infantry Regiment of the Union Army.
 The unit served mainly in Kentucky and Tennessee.
 Detachments of the 22nd Wisconsin Infantry, which included Bintliff, were serving on garrison duty at Brentwood, Tennessee when they were attacked by a superior force led by Confederate Major General Nathan Bedford Forrest.
 In the Battle of Brentwood, on May 25, 1863, Forrest captured most of the garrison.
 Bintliff was captured and taken to Libby Prison in Richmond, Virginia, as a prisoner of war.
 He was released and exchanged in May and rejoined his regiment, which was being reorganized at St. Louis, Missouri.
 He resigned his commission on December 27, 1863.
 At that time, President Lincoln appointed Bintliff as Commissioner on the Board of Enrollment for the Third Congressional District of Wisconsin.

 On April 27, 1864, Bintliff was appointed Colonel of the 38th Wisconsin Volunteer Infantry Regiment.
 He commanded Brigade 1, Division 1, IX Corps, Army of the Potomac between November 28, 1864, and December 17, 1864 while Brigadier General John Hartranft was in command of the division.
 He commanded Brigade 3, Division 1, IX Corps, Army of the Potomac, between April 2, 1865, and April 24, 1865.
 The IX Corps took a prominent part in the storming of Petersburg on April 2, 1865, which resulted in the evacuation of the Confederate capital of Richmond, Virginia, the surrender of the Army of Northern Virginia at Appomattox Court House on April 9, 1865, and the swift end of the war and dissolution of the Confederacy.
 During the Third Battle of Petersburg, on April 2, 1865, Colonel Bintliff, in command of his regiment and two others, was ordered to take a fort of five guns, known as "Reeves' Salient," which he and his men accomplished.

 Bintliff was mustered out of the volunteers on June 26, 1865.
 Soon thereafter, Bintliff was recognized for his success in commanding his regiment and two others during the Siege of Petersburg, especially for his conspicuous gallantry on April 2, 1865, during the Third Battle of Petersburg when the city fell to the Union Army.
 On January 13, 1866, President Andrew Johnson nominated Bintliff for appointment to the grade of brevet brigadier general of volunteers, to rank from April 2, 1865, and the U.S. Senate confirmed the appointment on March 12, 1866.

 Bintliff's brother Gersham, served as a private in the 38th Wisconsin Infantry Regiment, of which James was colonel.
 His brother Thomas was a lieutenant in the 20th Wisconsin Volunteer Infantry Regiment and his youngest brother, Alfred, was a musician in the 5th Independent Battery Wisconsin Light Artillery.